seancarroll/kadds/README.md

 Essentially, I want to be able to spin up something to process the ledger from the beginning and once its catch up to process normally.
 Perhaps everything is its own subscription.
 Where does the configuration live for how to partition data?

+From what I see producers in Apache pulsar are tied to a specific topics.
+I dont see a way to dynamically route messages to different topics using a single producer.
+It appears that Apache Pular Functions handles this scenario for event processing.
+Per this doc (https://streaml.io/blog/eda-simple-event-processing) Pulsar Functions can publish results to one or more output topics and an example can be found here https://streaml.io/blog/eda-event-processing-design-patterns-with-pulsar-functions.
+Looking at the implementation for how its achieved via Apache Pulsar Functions context, its what you would think.
+Within ContextImpl.java they have a map `private Map<String, Producer<?>> publishProducers;`

+Apache Pulsar uses Bookkeeper table service for storing state for functions.
+I need to look more at Bookkeeper table service but looks like a KV store.